melmckune/viral-post-prediction/README.md

 # EE 559 Final Project

 ## Overview
-This project explores machine learning models for predicting whether a social media post will go viral.
+This project explores machine learning models for classifying Viral Dark Web Threads.

 The dataset is too large to host directly on GitHub, so it is provided via Google Drive.